eclipse-velocitas/velocitas-docs/content/en/docs/lifecycle_management/packages/usage.md

 ## Overview

-Using packages is pretty straight forward.
+After you have set up the `.velocitas.json` for your [project configuration](/docs/lifecycle_management/project-configuration.md), using packages is pretty straight forward.

 Currently, the packages provided by the _Velocitas_ team are the following: